TheGiftsProject/Creators/README.md

 end
 ```

-A Creator requires the `raw_params` from the request, but as you can see in this example we've also initialized
+A Creator simply requires the `raw_params` from the request,
-the ProjectCreator with a current_user (Represents the current logged in user in the system), just to show that you
+you can also add any other data that you might need.
-can use it with other data objects / models that are connected to your model (The Project model in this example).
+For example in the ProjectsCreator we need the current_user.

 The specific behavior of your Creator is defined in the `refine_params` method and the callback methods, that compose
 the Save method Life Cycle.
 The Creator `save` method is divided into 2 main steps: